 Placement tests will be offered to the students who have been accepted to the Doctoral Program before beginning their studies.
-These consist of five placement tests which will evaluate the student's knowledge at undergraduate level in the following areas: Organic Chemistry, Inorganic Analytical Chemistry, Chemistry, Physical Chemistry and Biochemistry.
-For students with an MS in chemistry, the Graduate Committee may accredit up to fifteen credits of the previous graduate level courses towards the Ph.D. degree.
+These consist of five placement tests which will evaluate the student's knowledge at the undergraduate level in the following areas: Organic Chemistry, Inorganic Chemistry, Analytical Chemistry, Physical Chemistry and Biochemistry.